 Use big enough flasks – I found 250 ml flasks ideal for this kind of protocol.

-Don’t use any glass fibre filters – they shedd fibers and it is even harder to see transparent plastic fibres.
+Don’t use any glass fibre filters – they shed fibers and it is even harder to see transparent plastic fibres.

 Freeze dry the samples instead of oven dry – this makes it easier to desolve the organic mater with chemicals.